StarlitHorizon/arbitration/README.md

-Adds the powers of Binah from LoR
+Adds the powers of Binah from LoR.
 Currently adds:
-- Fairy
+- Fairy (Lowers armour and max health of target)
-- Chain
+- Chain (Slows target and applies mining fatigue)
-- Pillar
+- Pillar (Explodes)
-- Lock
-- Shockwave
+- Lock (Redcues attack damage and speed, max health, slows and blinds target)
-All attacks except for shockwave can be accessed with their respective items.
+- Shockwave (Applies lock and slowness to entities in vicinity and damages them) All attacks except for shockwave can be accessed with their respective items.
 All attacks including shockwave can also be used from the essence, which acts as an all in one item.
 Not survival friendly for balancing reasons.
 Made for MF26